packagist/private-packagist-docs/docs/cloud/gitlab-integration-setup.md

 If you have full admin access on GitLab, then you can also create an application in the GitLab admin section under Applications.
 There are two additional checkmarks on that page: `trusted` should remain unchecked, and `confidential` should remain checked.

 After you create the application, you will get a new Application ID and Secret.
-You'll need both these values to continue the set up in Private PackagisT.
+You'll need both these values to continue the set up in Private Packagist.

 ![GitLab Credentials](/Resources/public/img/docs/integration-setup/cloud/gitlab-self-managed-03-gitlab-credentials.png)